usrrname/hit-counter/README.md

 # 🦔 Hit Counter

-*A web component and service for displaying site visits* ✨
+*A web component and service for displaying site visits from Google Analytics* ✨

 ## 🚀 Quick Start